strangerstudios/paid-memberships-pro/readme.txt

 == Frequently Asked Questions ==

+= My site is broken or blank or not letting me log in after activating Paid Memberships Pro =

+This is typically caused by a conflict with another plugin that is trying to redirect around the login/register pages or trying to redirect from HTTP to HTTPS, etc.

+To regain access to your site, FTP to your site and rename the wp-content/plugins/paid-memberships-pro folder to wp-content/plugins/paid-memberhsips-pro-d (or anything different).
+Now WP will not be able to find PMPro, and you can gain access to /wp-admin/ again.
+From there, visit the plugins page to fully deactivate Paid Memberships Pro.
+(You'll want to rename the folder back to paid-memberhsips-pro again.)

+Long term, you will need to find and fix the conflict.
+We can usually do this for you very quickly if you sign up for support at http://www.paidmembershipspro.com/pricing/ and send us your WP admin and FTP credentials.

 = I found a bug in the plugin. =

 Please post it in the WordPress support forum and we'll fix it right away.
 Thanks for helping. http://wordpress.org/tags/paid-memberships-pro?forum_id=10